albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 - [ ] Draw a card from a deck that does not exist
 - [ ] Make a new deck with "deck_count" equal to 0
+- [ ] Draw cards from a deck until no more cards can be drawn
+- [ ] Draw cards with jokers from a deck until no more cards can be drawn
 - [ ] Add no specified cards to a pile
+- [ ] Draw cards from a pile until no more cards can be drawn

 ## Notes